Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

-# Analytics event reference
+# Adobe Analytics event reference

 ## Internal events for Adobe Analytics

-In addition to the Analytics hits that are sent as a result of the track call, the Adobe Experience Platform SDKs also track some internal events that are based on the communication with other extensions.

-Here is a list of the events by extension:
+The Adobe Experience Platform SDKs also track some internal events that are based on the communication with other extensions in addition to the Analytics hits that are sent as a result of the track call.

+Adobe Analytics events are supported in the following extensions:
+- Lifecycle
+- Identity
+- Messages
+- Target

 ### Lifecycle extension

-Here are the Analytics events in the Lifecycle extension:
+The following Adobe Analytics events are supported in the Lifecycle extension:

 #### Install event